What’s new in rhabdomyosarcoma research and treatment?

 A major goal of current research is to treat all patients more effectively, while reducing the need for intensive treatments (and their side effects) when possible.
 For example, researchers are studying whether children who have a low risk of the tumor recurring can be treated without using potentially harmful treatments such as radiation therapy and the chemotherapy drug cyclophosphamide.

+Other ways to give radiation are also being studied.
 For example, in stereotactic radiation therapy, a special machine aims high doses of radiation at the tumor from many different angles, concentrating it on the tumor very precisely for short periods of time.

 For patients at a high risk of tumor recurrence, doctors are looking at maximizing the early treatment with drugs such as cyclophosphamide and ifosfamide by giving them more frequently (a concept called interval compression).